DeanLuus22021994/zatrust-quickstart/README.md

 This is safe to run repeatedly (idempotent operations).

+### Self-hosted runner PAT

+Instead of setting GITHUB_PERSONAL_ACCESS_TOKEN as an env var, you can place it (first line only) in one of:

+- .devcontainer/secrets/github_runner_pat
+- .devcontainer/secrets/pat
+- .github_runner_pat

+The provisioning script auto-loads it.
+Avoid committing secret files.

 ## Troubleshooting

 ### VS Code shows: The path .../node_modules/typescript/lib/tsserver.js doesn't point to a valid tsserver